 Multi-Column Layouts

 Two-column and sidebar layouts are the single most common cause of ATS parsing failures.
 When a parser encounters a multi-column layout, it often reads text straight across both columns instead of down each one.
 The result is scrambled content: your job title from column one gets merged with a skill name from column two, making the entire document unintelligible to the system.
+Research by ResumeAdapter (2026) found that multi-column layouts reduce skills section extraction accuracy to just 46%, compared to 65% for basic single-column layouts and 93% for purpose-built ATS single-column templates.

 Tables and Text Boxes

 Many templates use invisible tables or text boxes to position elements on the page.
 While these look clean visually, parsers frequently cannot determine the reading order of content inside tables.
 Some parsers skip table content entirely.
-Text boxes are even worse — they are often treated as floating objects and their contents may be extracted out of sequence or not at all.
+Text boxes are even worse: they are often treated as floating objects and their contents may be extracted out of sequence or not at all.

 Graphics, Icons, and Images